GradientDevelopment/Gradient/README.md

 - `OrderExpired`: When an order expires
 - `OrderFulfilled`: When an order is completely filled
 - `OrderPartiallyFulfilled`: When an order is partially filled
+- `OrderFulfilledByMatching`: When an order is filled via P2P matching.
+- `OrderFulfilledByMarketMaker`: When an order is filled via the MM pool.
+- `FeeDistributedToPool`: When fees are sent to the MM pool.
 - `FulfillerWhitelisted`: When a fulfiller's status changes
 - `FeePercentageUpdated`: When the fee percentage is updated
 - `FeesWithdrawn`: When fees are withdrawn
 - `OrderSizeLimitsUpdated`: When order size limits are updated
 - `MaxTTLUpdated`: When maximum TTL is updated
+- `MMFeeDistributionPercentageUpdated`: When the MM fee share is updated.

 ## Dependencies

-- OpenZeppelin Contracts v4.x
+- OpenZeppelin Contracts
-  - `@openzeppelin/contracts/token/ERC20/IERC20.sol`
-  - `@openzeppelin/contracts/access/Ownable.sol`
-  - `@openzeppelin/contracts/utils/ReentrancyGuard.sol`
-  - `@openzeppelin/contracts/token/ERC20/utils/SafeERC20.sol`
+- Gradient Protocol Interfaces (`IGradientRegistry`, `IGradientMarketMakerPool`)

 ## Development

 ### Prerequisites

 - Node.js v14+
-- Hardhat or Foundry
+- Yarn or Npm
-- OpenZeppelin Contracts
+- Hardhat

 ### Installation